 Invitation for Submissions

-We invite interested stakeholders to make written submissions in response to AusNet Services' contingent project application, by the close of business 26 July 2019.
+Submissions in response to AusNet Services' contingent project application closed on 26 July 2019.